Flangvik/SharpShares/README.md

     /filter   - list of comma-separated shares to exclude from enumeration
                 recommended: SYSVOL,NETLOGON,IPC$,print$
-    /outfile  - specify file for shares to be appended to instead of printing to std out /verbose  - return unauthorized shares
+    /outfile  - specify file for shares to be appended to instead of printing to std out /username - DOMAIN\USERNAME to be used for auth /password - Password to be used for auth
+    /dc       - Target domain controller IP
+    /verbose  - return unauthorized shares
 ```